-Market Power: a firm or group of firms has market power if it is profitable to charge a price above the one that would prevail under perfect competition (usually equal to marginal cost).
+• Market Power: a firm or group of firms has market power if it is profitable to charge a price above the one that would prevail under perfect competition (usually equal to marginal cost).
 Under this definition most firms have some market power.
 Hence when courts have a case it means firms have substantial market power for a significant period of time.
 Unfortunately, the accepted limit over marginal cost is not set, is 5% too much?
-Or is 10% acceptable.
+Or is 10% acceptable?

 - To assess whether price is above marginal cost one has to be able to measure or estimate marginal cost.
 This is usually hard. - Alternatively estimate the price-elasticity of the residual- demand.
 This summarizes the ability of the firm to raise prices and still keep some of its demand in other words its market power.
-We will see later that:
+If the elasticity is high, little market power, if low then a lot of market power.